“In sickness and in health.”

 It’s a real question and one which should be explored by every dating couple.

 Suffering is a part of life.
-(See: Recognize Your Child’s Pain)
+(See: Marry a Partner, Not a Child)

 And the older a person gets, the more we realize that suffering is not a rare occurrence, but is a common aspect of our lives.